ss1611/CS220-AU-portfolio-1/di-reflection.md

-## Reflection on my digital identities
+## Reflection on digital identities

 This writing briefly reflects on my understanding of